We grow together

 See the Whole Person - Humanity Above All

 People are complex.
-Understanding that we are all human, all make mistakes, and all deserve grace allows us to avoid categorizing people as "good" or "bad".
+Understanding that we are all human, all make mistakes, and all deserve grace allows us to avoid categorizing people as "good" or "bad."
+In supporting each other, we prioritize self-care over achievement, affirmation over judgment, and restorative practice over punishment.

 See the Whole Person - Humanity Above All

 People are complex.
-Understanding that we are all human, all make mistakes, and all deserve grace allows us to avoid categorizing people as "good" or "bad".
+Understanding that we are all human, all make mistakes, and all deserve grace allows us to avoid categorizing people as "good" or "bad."
+In supporting each other, we prioritize self-care over achievement, affirmation over judgment, and restorative practice over punishment.

 Foster an Anti-Oppression Mindset